 Starting with a smaller population and an achievable target through city-wide or school specific efforts to protect youth can help cities gain political and community buy-in to a wider approach.
 This is how Vision Zero for Youth was born, encouraging cities that don’t have Vision Zero to begin with a target of zero fatalities for youth, and cities with Vision Zero to adopt and strive for that target.

-Starting with a pilot project, ITDP and the FIA Foundation worked with a public school known for its active community and committed teachers, Secundaria 4 Moisés Sáenz.
+In Mexico City, Vision Zero was losing momentum, but Vision Zero for Youth reinstated road safety as a political priority, by focusing on youth.
+ITDP and the FIA Foundation piloted the initiative at a public school known for its active community and committed teachers, Secundaria 4 Moisés Sáenz.
 They held community workshops and brought together teachers and students to identify the most dangerous intersection near the school, learn about different traffic calming measures, and implement a temporary street redesign.
 Directly involving students in changing streets increases road safety awareness, empowers them to create the streets they want, and exposes them to career options in urban design, road safety, public health, and related fields.

 They gained media attention from major outlets.
 With the help of volunteers from AXA, an insurance company, and the Urban Management Agency, ITDP made the temporary changes permanent, widening sidewalks, reducing pedestrian crossing length, installing speed humps, and adding bollards.
-ITDP plans to work with the new administration to scale up the project and implement it in other schools, while also working with the US Centers for Disease Control and Prevention to conduct conflict analysis, assessing near misses before and after interventions.
+ITDP is working with the new administration to scale up the project and implement it in other schools, while also working with the US Centers for Disease Control and Prevention to conduct conflict analysis, assessing near misses before and after interventions.

-Learning from National Center for Safe Routes to School, ITDP now uses Walk to School Day to continue momentum behind Vision Zero for Youth.
-The one-day event can increase the number of students who walk or bike to school long after the day of the event.
+Learning from National Center for Safe Routes to School, ITDP now uses Walk to School Day to not only continue momentum behind Vision Zero for Youth, but also attract funding and political attention.
+Simply asking elected officials to walk to school with children can open their eyes to the daily dangers students face.
+Such powerful event, described in this info sheet, can increase the number of students who walk or bike to school long after the day of the event.
 In the US, over half of the events have led to permanent changes in communities.

-Both organizations are committed to sharing knowledge among cities to help Vision Zero for Youth gain momentum worldwide.
+The network continues to grow.
 Bogotá has recently become the first city in South America to sign on to the initiative.
 With a goal of zero fatalities for youth since the city started implementing Vision Zero, it is working in 2200 school zones to implement speed management.

 School population: 990 (2017)